Tiramisu-Compiler/tiramisu/ARTIFACT_EVALUATION.md

       make run_benchmark_warp_affine

-This will generate code from the Tiramisu code and run it.
-The performance numbers are difficult to produce on the virtual machine though.

-Code for this benchmarks is provided in https://github.com/Tiramisu-Compiler/tiramisu/blob/master/benchmarks/halide/warp_affine_tiramisu.cpp
+This will generate code from the Tiramisu warp_affine benchmark and will run it.
+Code for this benchmarks is available in https://github.com/Tiramisu-Compiler/tiramisu/blob/master/benchmarks/halide/warp_affine_tiramisu.cpp

+- To try the cvtcolor benchmark

+      make run_benchmark_cvt_color